 - Recreational water illnesses can be caused by ingesting or contacting contaminated water.

 - Disinfectants (such as chlorine) do not kill germs instantly and become ineffective if overloaded with other organic materials (pee, poop, sweat, etc).

 - The Triple A’s of Swimming were created to help swimmers stay safe.

 - Disinfectant levels in pools are supposed to be posted daily.
 Chlorine levels should be 1-3 ppm.

-- The Virginia Department of Health has a brochure addressing risks associated with recreational activities in natural bodies of water.
+- The Virginia Department of Health has a resource guide addressing risks associated with recreational activities in natural bodies of water.

 - Don’t swim if you have diarrhea.
 Take children to the restroom and check swim diapers at least every hour.

 Summer Food Safety

 Keep your outdoor barbeques and picnics safe by using food safety practices that help keep bacteria from having a chance to grow in the food.

 - Bacteria in food that can make us sick grow very quickly in warm temperatures.